RunestoneInteractive/httlads/_sources/Instacart/glossary.rst

 **Lower Triangular Matrix:** is a square matrix in which all the entries above the main diagonal are zero.

 **Market Basket Analysis:**  is a technique used to find associations between different items.
-It helps retailers uncover the relationship between items that consumers buy frequently together
+It helps retailers uncover the relationship between things that consumers frequently buy together

 **Matrix:** is a rectangular arrangement of numbers, symbols, or expressions in rows and columns

 **Sparse Matrix:** is a matrix that contains mostly zeros.
-If the matrix has a lot of non-zero values then the matrix would be considered dense.
+If the matrix has a lot of non-zero values, then the matrix would be considered dense.